More than 50% of the general population experiences headaches. (1) Often, the headache trigger is unknown.

 Even more ways mold can affect your headaches

 By now you should be suspicious of both your home and work environments.
 Both have a 50% chance of harboring molds and their dangerous mycotoxins.
-If either environment is water-damaged, then mold could very well be connected to your chronic headache or migraines.
+If either environment has water damage, then mold may be the cause of your headaches or migraines.

 Mold illness and CIRS both put the body into a state of chronic inflammation.
-(18) This state of elevated inflammation is thought to be a potential trigger for headaches.
-(19, 20) That’s right, the age-old cause of headaches and migraines – a malformation of the blood vessels in and around your brain – is being challenged.
-Perhaps inflammation is what causes these malformations in your blood vessels to occur in the first place.
+(18) This state of elevated inflammation may be a potential trigger for headaches.
+(19, 20) That’s right, the previously accepted cause of headaches and migraines – a malformation of the blood vessels in and around your brain – is being challenged.
+Although, perhaps inflammation is what causes these malformations in your blood vessels to occur in the first place.

 Another potential trigger for headaches is asthma.
 Asthma increases your risk for headaches and migraines by 45%!
 (21) Mold has been linked to respiratory conditions like asthma for some time.
-(22, 23) It is thought that mold is responsible for more than 30% of all asthma cases.
+(22, 23) More than 30% of all asthma cases may be caused by mold.
 (24) Even conventional medicine recognizes that mold can be a potential cause of asthma and respiratory conditions!

-If you’re dealing with chronic fatigue syndrome, it’s quite likely you’re dealing with inflammation of one form or another.
-Your chronic fatigue could also be caused by allergies.
+If you’re dealing with chronic fatigue syndrome, it’s quite likely you’re dealing with inflammation in one form or another.
+Allergies also cause chronic fatigue.
 Those with CFS are far more likely to have allergic reactions.
 (25) And those with asthma are 60% more likely to have allergies.
 (26) Thus both asthma and inflammation could be other potential headache triggers.

 The key takeaway of this post is that the common thread of every headache trigger discussed – whether its asthma, inflammation, sinus infections or sick buildings – is mold.
 Mold underlies the large majority of headache triggers.
 If you’re dealing with chronic headaches, investigating your home and work environments for mold is the perfect first step.